Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

 Social activities

 Social activities could include art classes, music, volunteer events, exercise groups, or gardening.
-Research suggests that socializing can improve quality of life of those with Alzheimer’s and reduce their need for care.
-It can also give individuals with Alzheimer’s the chance to form meaningful connections with other people.
+Research suggests that socializing can improve the quality of life of those with Alzheimer’s disease and reduce their need for care.
+Social activities can also give individuals with Alzheimer’s disease the chance to form meaningful connections with others.

 Getty/AnnaStills